GabZoFar/adhd-bionic-reading/readme.md

 # ADHD Bionic Reading Converter

-This JavaScript utility boldens specific parts of the text based on word length.
+This JavaScript app boldens the first letters of words within a text, based on word length.
 It is designed to help with focus and reading speed.
 Simply paste any long text you want to convert to bionic reading.